Pay Range Midpoint Calculator

 What is a pay range midpoint and why is it important?

 A pay range midpoint is the exact middle point between the minimum and maximum salaries for a specific job role or pay band.
-It's important because it typically represents the market rate for a fully competent, experienced employee in that position, serving as a key benchmark for compensation decisions.
-Companies use it to ensure internal equity and external competitiveness, guiding salary offers and raises within a structured framework.
+For example, a range of $55,000 to $85,000 has a midpoint of $70,000.
+It's important because it typically represents the market rate for a fully competent, experienced employee in that position, serving as a key benchmark for compensation decisions and pay equity analysis.

 How does compa-ratio help analyze employee compensation?

-Compa-ratio (comparative ratio) is a critical metric that assesses how an individual's base pay compares to the midpoint of their salary range.
-Calculated as (Base Pay / Midpoint) × 100, a compa-ratio of 100% means the employee is paid exactly at the midpoint.
-Values below 100% suggest pay below the midpoint, while values above indicate pay above it.
-It helps identify if employees are paid equitably relative to their experience, performance, and market value.
+Compa-ratio (comparative ratio) measures how an individual's base pay compares to the midpoint of their salary range.
+Calculated as (Base Pay / Midpoint) x 100, a compa-ratio of 100% means the employee is paid exactly at the midpoint.
+For example, a $65,000 base pay against a $70,000 midpoint yields a 92.9% compa-ratio, indicating pay slightly below market rate.

-Range penetration measures an employee's position within their salary range, indicating how far their pay penetrates from the minimum towards the maximum.
-Calculated as ((Base Pay - Range Minimum) / (Range Maximum - Range Minimum)) × 100, it helps assess an employee's progression and potential for future growth within the pay band.
-For example, a penetration of 25% means the employee is in the lower quartile, while 75% indicates the upper quartile.
+Range penetration measures an employee's position within their salary range as a percentage from minimum to maximum.
+Calculated as ((Base Pay - Range Min) / (Range Max - Range Min)) x 100, a penetration of 33.3% means the employee is in the lower third of the range.
+This helps assess career progression — junior employees are typically 0-25%, while seasoned experts are 75-100%.